kozistr/semantic-search-rs/README.md

 ### Example

-Run example with the given query. (there must be a built index with `ag_news` dataset)
+Run an example with the given query. (there must be a built index with the `ag_news` dataset)

 ```shell
 cargo +nightly run --release --features progress --bin main "query"